 Upon his return to Port Augusta, Dr Absalom began his “Roger the Roving Vet” service, travelling around Port Augusta and nearby towns such as Quorn, Coober Pedy and Port Pirie, where he still regularly visits today.

-Roger and Louise Absalom purchased Redgum Kennels in December 2011, with the plan to develop a one-stop shop approach to animal care.
+Roger and Louise Absalom purchased Redgum Kennels in December 2011, reinventing it as a one-stop shop for animal care.

 With the addition of three more highly skilled Veterinary staff, Dr. Yvette Yates Dr. Kerrod Uebel and Dr. Hannah Moy, Dr Absalom believes Redgum Vets has the right mix of skills and knowledge to meet the needs of the many clients who come to us each day.

 Dr Absalom and his team are committed to ongoing education.
 This doesn’t stop with our Vets, it continues right across the full range of staff at Redgum.

 The Veterinary Surgeons Board of South Australia asks all registered members to undertake a designated amount of continuing education each year.
 At Redgum, we encourage our Veterinary staff to highlight areas of interest to them, so that they can continue their education in those areas.
 This makes their work far more interesting and exciting, and also means that you have three eager, keen and knowledgable Vets available to answer your every query!